 In addition, environmental projects are planned for meeting or maintaining regulatory requirements, including the development of mitigation and remediation projects.
 Projects may be expensed or capitalized according to accounting rules.

 Summary of Major Projects

-The five-year capital budget focuses on the following strategic and maintenance projects:
+The five-year Capital Investment Plan focuses on the following strategic and maintenance projects:

 Strategic investments: